Search Our Database

 innodb-7

-7. Now, stop the mysql service, and copy the .frm file from the backup directory to /var/lib/mysql/database_name/ to replace the .frm file inside.
+Stop the MySQL service and copy the .frm file from the backup to the database folder.

 /etc/init.d/mysql stop